Quarantine and Isolation: What to Know

 You should isolate when:

-You test positive for a contagious disease, even if you don't have symptoms.
+You test positive for a disease that spreads easily, even if you don't have symptoms.

-You are sick and think you have a contagious disease.
+You are sick and think you have a disease that spreads easily.

-Get tested if you think you have a contagious disease.
+Get tested if you think you have a disease that spreads easily.

-If your test results are negative, you can stop isolation.
-Sometimes, two negative tests are needed.
+- If your test results are negative, you can stop isolation if for at least 24 hours both are true:

 If your test results are positive, isolate as told by your health care provider or health officials.